JongminKim292/SurfStore_Networked_file_storage/README.md

 `cmd/SurfstoreServerExec/main.go` also has a method `startServer`.
 Depending on the service type specified, it should register a `MetaStore`, `BlockStore`, or `Both` and start listening for connections from clients.

 ### Client
-`SurfstoreRPCClient.go` provides the gRPC client stub for the surfstore gRPC server.
+`SurfstoreRPCClient.go` provides the gRPC client for the surfstore gRPC server.

 `SurfstoreUtils.go` also has the following method which for the sync logic of clients:
 ```go